wi101/high-perf-privacy-scalaDays/README.md

 ## What am I looking at ?

-It's a fully fonctionnal implementation of a Privacy Framework we designed as an illustration for the Scala.IO 2018 talk : "High performance Privacy By Design using Matryoshka and Spark" we gave at Lyon.
+It's a fully fonctionnal implementation of a Privacy Framework we designed as an illustration for the Scala Days 2019 talk : "High performance Privacy By Design using Matryoshka and Spark" we gave at Lausanne.

 You have three engines here :
 * matryoshka engine: zipping data and schema together and matching semantic tags to cypher data;